Drexel Presents Reorganization Plan to Creditors

 The plan also proposes creating a separate fund for settling more than 400 outstanding lawsuits by investors who say they were defrauded by trading activities by Drexel, whose admission to securities felonies last year sped the firm’s demise.

-The parent company filed for Chapter 11 bankruptcy court protection in February and its brokerage subsidiary followed suit last week.
-The brokerage, Drexel Burnham Lambert Inc., plans to emerge from bankruptcy court as an operating entity, although it is unclear what shape the firm would take.
+Drexel has said it plans to emerge from bankruptcy court as an operating entity on Wall Street, although it is unclear what shape the firm would take.

 Drexel says its holdings are worth about $2 billion, but a large portion consists of junk bonds the firm has been unable to sell because of their low quality and a severe downturn in the high-yield bond market.